mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 Disadvantages of this model are the following:

-  * Client server focused solution: Accepting non-solicited traffic is challenging and require MASQUE server to client signalling.
+  * Client server focused solution: Accepting non-solicited server-initiated traffic is challenging and require MASQUE server to client signalling when incoming packets are receiived at the proxy.

 Discussion: This IP flow model appears less suitable if one targets network proxying or running server functionality on the client side.
+However, the functionality specified in this documnet is anyway required for CONNECT-UDP and should therefore be utiilized to also reduce overhead for IP proxying.
-However, as has been identified this functionality will be required if one intend to support CONNECT-UDP.
-Thus, a potential long term solution is to have these as two different modes for how CONNECT-IP operates.
-If this other mode is tunnelling the complete IP header over the MASQUE connection, then other properties are achieved.
-It will also put other requirements on the MASQUE server related to IP router functionality, source address validation, and possibly network address translation.
+A potential solution to also support network proxying is to add another modes for CONNECT-IP which would tunnel the complete IP header over the MASQUE forwarding connection.
+However, this puts addition requirements on the MASQUE server related to IP router functionality, source address validation, and possibly network address translation and therefore requires further discussion.

 # The CONNECT-IP method {#connect-ip-method}